DamianGillessen1989/que-padrisimo/README.md

 - [HTML](https://en.wikipedia.org/wiki/HTML) - Lays the framework for the project's main content.
 - [CSS](https://en.wikipedia.org/wiki/CSS) - Maintains a uniform style for all web content throughout the project.
-- [Java Script](https://en.wikipedia.org/wiki/JavaScript) - Provide site functionality and game functionality on the site.
+- [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - Provide site functionality and game functionality on the site.

 ### Styling and Design Elements: